 Credit: Courtesy of East Long Island Kampground

-On the North Fork, Eastern Long Island Kampground is the largest privately owned campground on Long Island and offers a mix of RV, standard tent, luxury safari tent, and soon-to-come cabin suite sites.
+On the North Fork, Eastern Long Island Kampground is the largest privately owned campground on Long Island and offers a mix of RV, yurt, standard tent, luxury safari tent, and cabin suite sites.
 The campground is minutes from downtown Greenport, ocean and Long Island Sound beaches, and several North Fork wineries and breweries.
 Other amenities include an archery range, moonlight theater for family-friendly outdoor movies, fire truck rides, and a rec center complete with pool tables, foosball, juke box, TV, and more.

 Robert H. Treman State Park (Finger Lakes)